Netvent/storyly-sdk/android/README.md

     override fun storylyStoryDismissed(storylyView: StorylyView) {}

-    //StoryLayer can be one of the following subclasses: StoryEmojiLayer, StoryQuizLayer, StoryPollLayer.
+    //StoryComponent can be one of the following subclasses: StoryEmojiComponent, StoryQuizComponent, StoryPollComponent.
-    //Based on "type" property of storyLayer, cast this argument to the proper subclass override fun storylyUserInteracted(storylyView: StorylyView, storyGroup: StoryGroup, story: Story, storyLayer: StoryLayer) {}
+    //Based on "type" property of storyComponent, cast this argument to the proper subclass override fun storylyUserInteracted(storylyView: StorylyView, storyGroup: StoryGroup, story: Story, storyComponent: StoryComponent) {}
 }
 ```
 Java: